Global Gateway link

 • Deeper understanding of the business by External Directors, implementation of factory tours

-• Evaluation of new meeting bodies operation (top management meeting and each division’s management meeting)
+• Evaluation of meeting bodies operation (Board of Directors and management meetings)

 • Evaluation of Advisory Committee on Personnel and Committee on Compensation